AlbanBloorRiley/INS_IEP/Paper/paper.md

 where $S_i$ is the vector of spin operators $S_i = [S_x, S_y, S_z]$ for the $i$-th spin centre, and $J_{ij}$ is the parameter to be found that represents the strength of interaction between the two spin centres.
 Note that in the isotropic case $J$ can be thought of as a scalar value, but in the anisotropic case will be a matrix where the off diagonals are skew symmetric (often the off diagonals are assumed to be zero).
 While the summation is in theory over all spin centre combinations, in practice many of these contributions will be negligible - often only the nearest neighbour interactions are modeled.

+It is important to mention that these martix opperators can be very large.
+The size is defined by the number of spin centres ($n$) and  the spin $(S_i)$ of each on, where the dimension is given by:
+$$ \prod_i^n (2S_i+1).$$
+The operators are however highly sparse, this means that it is possible to use eigensolvers that can take advantage of this sparsity.

 ## Inverse Eigenvalue Problem